-The evaluation of 2040 MTP projects and project segments indicates that 50 percent of interchange projects, 40 percent of highway projects, and 85 percent of transit route projects were located within or adjacent to communities of concern Block Groups.
-These percentages exceed the regional threshold of 23 percent for measuring the distribution of MTP projects.
+The evaluation of 2040 MTP project segments indicates that 50 percent of interchange projects, 76 percent of highway projects, and 85 percent of transit route projects are located within or adjacent to communities of concern Block Groups.
+These percentages exceed the regional threshold of 25 percent for measuring the distribution of MTP projects.

-The evaluation of 2040 MTP project funding indicates that 76 percent of funding for interchange projects and 34 percent of funding for highway project segments were located within or adjacent to communities of concern Block Groups.
-The percentages of project funding exceed the regional threshold of 23 percent for measuring the distribution of MTP project funding.
+The evaluation of 2040 MTP project funding indicates that 76 percent of funding for interchange projects, and 40 percent of funding for highway projects, are located within or adjacent to communities of concern Block Groups.
+The percentages of project funding exceed the regional threshold of 25 percent for measuring the distribution of MTP project funding.